Install a GRID driver on compute-optimized and vGPU instances (Windows)

 复制 MD 格式

-In graphics acceleration and rendering scenarios, such as OpenGL, Direct3D, and cloud gaming, installing a GRID driver on a GPU significantly improves rendering efficiency and performance.
-This topic describes how to use Cloud Assistant to install GRID drivers on GPU-accelerated compute-optimized and vGPU-accelerated Windows instances.
+For scenarios that require graphics acceleration or graphics rendering, such as OpenGL, Direct3D, and cloud gaming, installing a GRID driver improves the graphics performance of your GPU.
+This topic describes how to use Cloud Assistant to install a GRID driver on a compute-optimized or vGPU-accelerated GPU instance that runs Windows.

 Note

-The Cloud Assistant plugin is installed by default when you create a GPU-accelerated instance.
-Before you use Cloud Assistant to automatically install a GRID driver, make sure that you are familiar with Cloud Assistant.
+The Cloud Assistant plugin is preinstalled on GPU-accelerated instances.
+If you plan to use Cloud Assistant to automatically install the GRID driver, we recommend you first review the service.
 For more information, see Cloud Assistant overview.

-• vGPU-accelerated instance families for Windows: sgn8ia, vgn6i-vws, vgn7i-vws, and sgn7i-vws.
-For more information, see vGPU-accelerated instance families (vgn/sgn series).
-The supported GRID driver and CUDA versions for these instances are shown in the following table.
+• Windows-based vGPU-accelerated instance types: sgn8ia, vgn6i-vws, vgn7i-vws, and sgn7i-vws.
+For more information, see GPU-virtualized (vGPU) instance families (vgn/sgn series).
+The following table describes the supported GRID driver and CUDA versions for these instances.

 Instance family